What Is Compersion?10 Ways to Achieve It

 In polyamorous relationships, it’s a healthy concept for you to meet the other babes of your lover.
 You get to see the personalities and faces behind the ‘talk’ about them.

-Getting to know them and ‘catching up’ with them at times might well turn out to be healthy for your own relationship.
-And you might notice that some of those jealous feelings can turn into compersion!
+Getting to know them and ‘catching up’ with them at times might well turn out to be healthy for your relationship.
+And you might notice that some of those jealous feelings can become compersion!

 10. Focus on self-development

-Instead of sitting stewing with jealousy over what your partner is up to, do positive things with your own life.
+Do positive things with your life instead of stewing with jealousy over what your partner is up to.
 Why not go and work out all your jealousy at a gym and get lean and fit?
 Then watch the envious, and dare we say, the jealous eyes of the others?

 Or learn a musical instrument.
 Just do something that makes you proud of your achievements and which turns your once jealousy into a positive, exciting future.